Facebook Ads

 2. Share Partner Access with Gamesight

-First, from your Facebook Ads/Business Manager dashboard, go to Ad Accounts, select your Ad Account and click Assign Partners.
+- From your Facebook Ads/Business Manager dashboard, go to Ad Accounts

 4. Create your Tracker

-If it is not, you can select your Facebook Ads Account, select your Dataset (formerly "Meta Pixel") and click "Next".
+If it is not, you can select your Facebook Ads Account and Dataset manually, followed by clicking "Next".

 https://gsght.com/c/XXXXXX?campaign={{campaign.id}}&campaign_name=